More on the long time stability of Feynman-Kac semigroups: Results

 Moreover, it holds

 \end{assumption}

 This assumption is standard for diffusion processes and, as shown in the proof of Theorem~\ref{theo:continuous}, it implies Assumptions~\ref{as:minogeneral} and~\ref{as:regularity} in Section~\ref{sec:discrete}.
 It holds true in particular for elliptic diffusions with regular coefficients and additive noise ($b\in C^{\infty}(\X)$ and $\sigma =\id$).
-For degenerate diffusions, possibly with multiplicative noise, this result can be obtained through hypoelliptic conditions and controllability.
-We refer to~\cite{stroock1972support,bellet2006ergodic,wu2001large} and the references therein for more details.
+For degenerate diffusions, possibly with multiplicative noise, this result can be obtained through hypoelliptic conditions and controllability~\cite{stroock1972support,bellet2006ergodic,wu2001large}.
+This is explained in detail in~\cite{ferre2019fine} in the context of large deviations, which allows to perform a similar spectral analysis as the one performed here.

 We now state the continuous version of Theorem~\ref{theo:general}.